FAQs

 Q: How many people can I sign up?

 A: As a Sponsor, you’re allocated a certain block of seats specified by the Sponsorship level you choose.
-You can of course exceed this limit for a certain (discounted) price per seat.
+You can, of course, exceed this limit for a discounted price per seat.
 This also applies to Subscribers.
-But anyone, even if they have not opted to be a Sponsor or Subscriber, can sign on for any number of seats, here.
+But anyone, even if they have not opted to be a Sponsor or Subscriber, can sign up for any number of seats, here.

 Q: How do I register for a single session?